About RU Server

-- Permissions must be set to ensure that techs view (or edit) the address book records they are allowed to view (or edit).
+- Setting address book permissions to ensure that techs view/edit only those address book records they are allowed to view/edit.

-- Global sign-in — the techs should be able to sign in on the Server in their Viewer app.
-When signed in the techs can access the remote Hosts in one click without entering access credentials for each and every Host.
+- Allowing the techs to sign in once in their Viewer and then authorize on remote Hosts without entering access credentials for each and every Host (single sign-on).

 - No special hardware requirements.
 The Server can be installed on a regular workstation.